Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Corridors can offer cost and time-competitive options to the continuity of maritime distribution.
 In particular, long-distance rail corridors or landbridges can compete with maritime trade routes.
 This competition and complementarity take shape differently depending on the regional setting.
 Eurasian landbridges, a set of railway lines connecting East Asia, Central Asia, Russia, and Europe, are becoming more commercially viable.
-While several segments of the Eurasian landbridge were set in the late nineteenth century, it is only in the early 2000s that significant landbridge traffic emerged.
+While several segments of the Eurasian landbridge were set up in the late nineteenth century, it was only in the early 2000s that significant landbridge traffic emerged.
 It was further reinforced by China’s Belt and Road Initiative (BRI), seeking to develop long-distance commercial corridors between China, Central Asia, and Europe.
 The Eurasian landbridge is developing a niche for time-sensitive cargo, offering a complimentary option to maritime shipping.

-In Western Europe, the hinterland is not only intense along the coastline but also in the interior, notably along the Rhine river system and its tributary rivers (Main and Neckar), Bavaria in the South of Germany, the economics centers around Milan in Northern Italy and Madrid in central Spain and major markets in Paris, the Liverpool-Manchester-Leeds belt in the UK and the belt reaching from Austria to the growing production clusters in Hungary, the Czech Republic, and Southern Poland.
+In Western Europe, the hinterland is not only intense along the coastline but also in the interior, notably along the Rhine river system and its tributary rivers (Main and Neckar), in Bavaria in the South of Germany, in the economics centers around Milan in Northern Italy and Madrid in central Spain and in major markets in Paris, the Liverpool-Manchester-Leeds belt in the UK and the belt reaching from Austria to the growing production clusters in Hungary, the Czech Republic, and southern Poland.
 Moreover, many European economic centers are somewhat remote from the main shipping lanes, as is the case for the Baltic countries.
-Therefore, European gateways are not the only major markets but often intermediary locations, even if many are important industrial centers.
+Therefore, European gateways are not the only major markets but are often intermediary locations, even if many are important industrial centers.
 The hinterland is accessed from coastal gateways such as Rotterdam, Antwerp, Hamburg, Bremerhaven, Le Havre, Barcelona, Marseille, and Felixstowe by medium-distance corridors involving a variety of combinations of road, barge (where available), and rail services.

-The development of the rail corridors in Europe is enhanced by the EU policy on creating a Trans-European Transport Network (TEN-T) and initiatives of rail operators, megacarriers, and other market players to extend their European transport networks.
+The development of the rail corridors in Europe is enhanced by EU policy on creating a Trans-European Transport Network (TEN-T) and initiatives of rail operators, megacarriers, and other market players to extend their European transport networks.
 Major contestable hinterlands are increasingly being serviced not only by the ports of one region but by several gateway regions.
 The performance profile of each of the corridors in terms of infrastructure provision (capacity), transport operations (price and quality of the shuttle services), and the associated logistical control (management in a supply chain context) is a key attribute for port competition in Europe.
 With a few exceptions (such as the Betuweroute in the Netherlands), most long-distance and short-distance rail corridors in Europe have a mixed-use by freight and passenger trains.